Portex-tee/Portex/docs/index.md

 ## Workflow

-0. The $\mathsf{PKG}$ creates a generation enclave (GE) for generating the public parameters and the master private keys.
+0. Loads the $\mathsf{PKG}$ into the generation enclave (GE) for generating the public parameters and the master private keys.

 1. When a user attempts to get a private key, the client sends a key request to the log manager.
 2. If the user's identity is valid, the log manager updates the log tree, generates and sends a set of proofs to $\mathsf{PKG}$.